-Canker Sore Treatment in Hamilton
+Canker Sore and Cold Sore Treatment in Hamilton

-- Canker sore diagnosis and exam
+- Canker sore and cold sore diagnosis and exam

-- Topical pain relief
+- Topical pain relief and protective pastes

-- Prescription steroid pastes for severe cases
+- Prescription steroid pastes for severe canker sores

 - Antimicrobial mouth rinses